massoncheg/forgejo-docs/admin/actions.md

 ## Registration

-The `Forgejo runner` needs to connect to a `Forgejo` instance and must register itself before doing so.
-It will be given permission to read the repositories and send back information to `Forgejo` such as the logs or its status.
+The `Forgejo runner` needs to connect to a `Forgejo` instance and must be registered before doing so.
+It will give it permission to read the repositories and send back information to `Forgejo` such as the logs or its status.

+### Online registration

 A special kind of token is needed and can be obtained from the `Create new runner` button:

 - in `/admin/runners` to gain access to all repositories.
 - in `/org/{org}/settings/actions/runners` to gain access to all repositories within the organization.